Android Central Verdict

 Samsung's other 2021 foldable, the Galaxy Z Fold 3, is the bigger brother of the Z Flip 3 and the price very much reflects that.
 If big phones aren't your thing, the Z Fold 3 isn't the phone for you.
 If a larger foldable intrigues you, however, you'll get a bigger battery, bigger screens, S Pen capability, and a telephoto camera on the back for better camera zoom.
 It's still no Galaxy S21 in terms of camera prowess, but there's a slight improvement to note when compared to the Flip 3.

-If you just want an incredible Samsung phone with the best cameras on any phone, the Galaxy S21 Ultra can be had for the same price as the Z Flip 3 these days and offers a substantially upgraded camera experience.
-You won't be able to fold the phone closed, but it does feature support for the S Pen and, with the right case, can feel a bit like a foldable phone in its own right.
+If you just want an incredible Samsung phone with some of the best cameras on any phone, the Galaxy S21 Ultra can be had for the same price as the Z Flip 3 these days and offers a substantially upgraded camera experience.
+You won't be able to fold the phone closed, but it does feature support for the S Pen, which is always an added bonus.

 Galaxy Z Flip 3: Should you buy it?